clap-rs/clap/README.md

 * **Suggestions**: Suggests corrections when the user enter's a typo.
 For example, if you defined a `--myoption <value>` argument, and the user mistakenly typed `--moyption value` (notice `y` and `o` switched), they would receive a `Did you mean '--myoption' ?` error and exit gracefully.
 This also works for subcommands and flags.
 (Thanks to [Byron](https://github.com/Byron) for the implementation) (This feature can optionally be disabled, see 'Optional Dependencies / Features')
 * **Colorized (Red) Errors (Non Windows OS only)**: Error message are printed in red text (this feature can optionally be disabled, see 'Optional Dependencies / Features').
 * **Global Arguments**: Arguments can optionally be defined once, and be available to all child subcommands.
+* **Custom Validations**: You can define a function to use as a validator of argument values.
+Imagine defining a function to validate IP addresses, or fail parsing upon error.
+This means your application logic can be soley focused on *using* values.

 ## Quick Example